Neengalum Herothan: Plot

 The director would shoot a scene involving a Bull charging at Tiger Premnath and his wife as an act of revenge by Nambiar.
-When the Panchayat President checks on the cowshed he would see the bull is still there and the shepherd would say that he had gave the stunt master the uncontrollable bull which could be tamed by Tiger Premnath because he had fought tigers in the movies.
-The Panchayat president tells him that cinema actors dont do stunts for real, they just fake it for the audience.
+When the Panchayat President checks on the cowshed he would see the bull is still there and the shepherd would say that he had given the stunt master the uncontrollable bull which could be tamed by Tiger Premnath because he had fought tigers in the movies.
+The Panchayat president tells him that cinema actors don't do stunts for real, they just fake it for the audience.
 When the scene is getting shot the bull attacks Tiger Premnath and he runs away in fear until Kaaliappan tames the bull but gets hurt in the process.
 The producer would offer Kaaliappan money but he would refuse it.

 Silk Smitha would be the centre attraction for all the old people who would constantly chase her everywhere.
 Raani aspires to be something like her but Silk Smitha advises her not to follow her footsteps because the industry is such a place that you cannot survive as a commoner, hearing this Raani's mother would apologise to her for insulting her that day.

 The hero would be feted in a Religious function, where his fans would equate him to a king in a song.
-This inspires Tiger Premnath to jump into politics, he then mocks the people claiming them to be idiots and they dont know to differentiate between cinema and reality.
+This inspires Tiger Premnath to jump into politics, he then mocks the people claiming them to be idiots and they don't know to differentiate between cinema and reality.

 The Fan club decides to inaugurate their newly built fan club by sticking posters and banners of welcoming Tiger Premnath to the event.
 When Muthu (Ganeshkar) decides to tie the banner near the electric pole, he gets electrocuted and dies.
 Mike (Chinni Jayanth) requests Tiger Premnath to attend the funeral, he would ridicule the fact that it was the boys fault that he died not because of me.
 To avoid attending the funeral he tells his assistant to lie to the fan club members that Tiger Premnath on hearing the news he suffered a chest pain and he is taking rest.